hchiba1/togodx-count/README.md

-# SPARQL queries to count IDs for each attribute in TogoDX
+SPARQL queries to count IDs for each attribute in TogoDX.